 Students may pursue topics which interest them through either small group or individual research.

 Meanwhile, the trained Montessori guide moves through the environment, assisting the students in their independent projects and giving small group lessons based on observation of each student’s needs and interests.

 Inside the Montessori Elementary Program

-Our Elementary Program is a 10 month Montessori program from 8:30am to 3:00pm, five days a week, on an academic calendar year with winter, spring, and summer breaks, as well as in-service days and conference days.
+Our Elementary Program is a 10-month Montessori program from 8:30 am to 3:00 pm, five days a week, on an academic calendar year with winter, spring, and summer breaks, as well as in-service days and conference days.
 Morning drop-off begins at 8:10.
 Before-school (7:30-8:10am) and after-school care (3:00-5:30pm) are available on a monthly contracted basis.
-We also offer a Summer Program on a weekly contracted basis.
+We also offer spring and winter break care and summer programs on a weekly contracted basis.

 We have two levels within our Elementary Program: